chiwi-yue/mightnightHealthAutomationTask/README.md

-This is the Automation testing skill eveluation I conduected for MidnightHealth.
+This is the Automation testing skill eveluation I completed for MidnightHealth(Brissbane)

 # mightnightHealthAutomationTask